 Based on the RAN1 agreements so far it seems final decision on how to configure BFD resources for mTRP BFD/BFR is not yet finalized.
 From RAN2 perspective, given the update WID that states:

+For inter-cell beam management, a UE can transmit to or receive from only a single cell (i.e. serving cell does not change when beam selection is done).
+This includes L1-only measurement/reporting (i.e. no L3 impact) and beam indication associated with cell(s) with any Physical Cell ID(s)

 And then given the below agreements on intercell mTRP operation: